alexeadem/splunk-demos/README.md

 ```

-### Find your agent in the SignaFX UI using the agent docker id
+- Find your agent in the SignaFX UI using docker id

 ![agent](signalfx-agent-running.png)